Theology, Religion and Philosophy of Religion

 Within this diversity, we enable students to create for themselves a varied programme of study which suits their interests.
 People come to this course from a wide variety of backgrounds, some religious and some not.

-Theology, Religion, and Philosophy of Religion, like any other humanities degree, gives students a number of significant transferable skills applicable to a wide range of professions.
-It is not surprising that our students go on to a variety of careers after graduation, including:
+Professional opportunities after Theology, Religion, and Philosophy of Religion, like any other humanities degree, gives students significant transferable skills which are applicable to a wide range of professions.
+Our recent students have gone on to a wide variety of careers after graduation, including:

 - the Civil Service

 Why Study Theology, Religion and Philosophy of Religion at Downing?

 In the first year, students are required to take a language paper which introduces them to the study of the central texts of one of the major world religions in the original language: Hebrew, Greek, Qu’ranic Arabic or Sanskrit.
 All of these courses are designed to accommodate those with no prior experience of language learning.
 We find that studying an ancient language gives a valuable experience of seeing the world from a different perspective, opening up a deeper understanding of the insights and origins of a religion.